 Another potential drawback is the challenging conditions on the forest trails during April.
 The heavy rainfall can make the trails wet and slippery, making the trek more strenuous.
 To counter this, it is recommended to bring a pair of sturdy, waterproof hiking boots that extend above the ankles to protect against sprains.
 Additionally, reading our article on “Practical things to bring on your Gorilla trekking Safari” can provide additional tips for preparing for the trek.

-Booking a low season gorilla permit can be a hassle-free process with the help of a reputable tour operator such as Trek Africa Tours.
+Booking a low season gorilla permit can be a hassle-free process with the help of a reputable tour operator such as Trek Africa Expeditions.
 By contacting us, we can check availability for your preferred date and pre-purchase the permits for you before arranging other safari services that fit your budget, interests and time.

 To begin the booking process, all we require is the exact date, month and year you intend to go gorilla trekking, during any of the low season months.
 We will then check availability with the Uganda Wildlife Authority, the government body responsible for selling and issuing gorilla permits in Uganda.

 Once we find availability, you will need to provide us with your names and nationality as they appear on your passport.
 We will then forward this information to the Uganda Wildlife Authority to issue your gorilla permits.
 After receiving your permit details, we will send you an invoice for the full payment of the gorilla permits and one of our team members will go and pay for your low season gorilla permit on your behalf.

 It is important to note that the process of obtaining a permit is subject to availability and it’s best to book well in advance to secure your permit.
 With Trek Africa Expeditions, you can be sure that the process will be handled efficiently and professionally.